-20.3 Chart parameters
+19.3 Chart parameters

 - X axis: Two kind of charts can be provided: line charts for evolution of a specific data type and column charts for comparing the magnitude of different items of the same data type.
-See table 20.1 on the following page; - Aggregation: what time frame to use for aggregating data; depends on the type of data shown on X axis; - Start date: shows only data newer than the selected value.
+See table 19.1 on the following page; - Aggregation: what time frame to use for aggregating data; depends on the type of data shown on X axis; - Start date: shows only data newer than the selected value.
 Always select the starting point of each aggregation period, i.e. if the aggregation period is weekly, the beginning of week (Monday) must be chosen; - End date: shows only data older than the selected value; Always select the starting point of the element of each aggregation period, i.e. if the aggregation period is monthly, the beginning of month (1st day) must be chosen; - Y axis: Y axis parameter depends on what has been chosen on X axis.
-Refer to table 20.2 on the next page for all possible values, keeping in mind that not all may be shown at the same time; - Queue: filter by the selected queue; - Caller: filter by the selected caller; - Customer: filter by the selected customer.
-A customer is an entry of the phonebook, which can have more numbers (callers) associated to it; - Agent: filter by the selected agent.
+Refer to table 19.2 on the next page for all possible values, keeping in mind that not all may be shown at the same time; - Queue: filter by the selected queue; - Caller: filter by the selected caller; - Customer: filter by the selected customer.
+A customer is an entry of the phonebook, which can have more numbers (callers) associated to it; - Agent: filter by the selected agent; - Group: filter by the selected users group.

 When the parameters and filters have been chosen, press the button Calculate to show the graph.
 By rolling over each point for line graphs or the column for column charts, the value of the item will be displayed.
-See figures 20.2 and 20.3 for example outputs.
+See figures 19.2 and 19.3 for example outputs.